6 Important Reasons Why You Should Use a REALTOR®

 Because you are entrusting your precious possession, either your property if you are a seller or your hard earned dollars if you are a buyer, REALTORS® take this responsibility very seriously.

-According to 2014 Profile of Home Buyers and Sellers’s Report, real estate agents were viewed as a useful information source by 98 percent of buyers who used an agent while searching for a home and about 88% of home buyers purchase their home through a real estate agent or broker (2013 Profile of Home Buyers and Sellers Report).
+According to 2014 Profile of Home Buyers and Sellers’s Report, local real estate agents were viewed as a useful information source by 98 per cent of buyers who used an agent while searching for a home and about 88% of first time home buyers purchase their home by hiring real estate agent or broker (2013 Profile of Home Buyers and Sellers Report).

-So, here are some reasons why you should use a REALTOR®:
+So, here are some reasons why use a REALTOR®:

 A REALTOR® has a legal duty to act solely in another party's interests, which is you.
 They are committed and contractually bound to do everything and to look out for your best financial interests, guided with strict NAR’s Code of Ethics.
 This is legally known as “Fiduciary” responsibility.
 REALTORS® are professional and experienced in helping out sellers’ investment to be protected and buyers to build theirs.